USS Atik: Action

-Once again, Atik's crew could be seen embarking in her boats, as their ship clung stubbornly to the surface.
-U-123 surfaced at 22:27, confident that Atik was no longer a threat, and continued to watch until 22:50, when a cataclysmic explosion blew her to pieces.
-Ten minutes later, U-123 buried her only casualty, the midshipman killed by the Q-ship's machine gun fire.
+Once again, Atik's crew could be seen embarking on her boats, as their ship clung stubbornly to the surface.
+U-123 surfaced at 22:27, confident that Atik was no longer a threat, and continued to watch until 22:50, when an explosion blew her to pieces.
+Ten minutes later, U-123 buried her only casualty.
 Atik's entire crew perished, either in the blast or during the severe gale that blew up soon after the ship disintegrated.

-Several hours after receiving the report of the SOS, an officer in Cominch Operations room phoned the Duty Officer and asked if the Commander, Eastern Sea Frontier (CESF), or the Chief of Staff had been notified.
+Several hours after receiving the report of the SOS, an officer in Cominch Operations room phoned the duty officer and asked if the commander, Eastern Sea Frontier (CESF), or the chief of staff, had been notified.
 They had not.
-The Duty Officer was informed that they should be, immediately.
-Because CESF and his Chief of Staff were both in Norfolk on that particular night, the Duty Officer notified the Operations Officer at his home.
+The duty officer was informed that they should be, immediately.
+Because CESF and his chief of staff were both in Norfolk on that particular night, the duty officer notified the operations officer at his home.

-Early the next morning, an Army bomber was sent to search the area from which Carolyn had sent her distress message; the destroyer Noa and the tug Sagamore were sent to assist.
+Early the next morning, a United States Army bomber was sent to search the area from which Carolyn had sent her distress message; the destroyer Noa and the tug Sagamore were sent to assist.
 The Army bomber returned without having sighted anything.
 The tug and the destroyer encountered such heavy weather that Sagamore was recalled; Noa searched the area until fuel shortage compelled her to return to New York on 30 March.
-Other flights were unsuccessful until 30 March, when two Army planes and one PBY-5A Catalina flying boat out of Norfolk reported that they had sighted wreckage roughly ten miles south of the original reported position.Asterion had intercepted the distress messages from Atik and proceeded directly to the area, Lieutenant Commander Legwen deeming his orders "sufficiently broad to proceed immediately to her assistance," but Asterion encountered difficulties with her steering gear, and only continued the search for 24 hours before being forced to put into Hampton Roads for repairs.
+Other flights were unsuccessful until 30 March, when two Army planes and one flying boat, a PBY-5A Catalina out of Norfolk, reported that they had sighted wreckage roughly ten miles south of the original reported position.

+Asterion had intercepted the distress messages from Atik and proceeded directly to the area.
+Lieutenant Commander Legwen deemed his orders "sufficiently broad to proceed immediately to her assistance.
+However, Asterion encountered difficulties with her steering gear, and only continued the search for 24 hours before being forced to put into Hampton Roads for repairs.